0xlgtm/0xlgtm.com/content/blog/solidity-gas-optimization-deep-dive.md

 ## Optimizations

-As explained in the [Understanding Opcodes](#understanding-opcodes) section, our focus will be on gas optimization methods that can help with minimizing the use of `SSTORE` and `SLOAD`.
+As explained in the [opcodes](#opcodes) section, our focus will be on gas optimization methods that can help with minimizing the use of `SSTORE` and `SLOAD`.
 These techniques comprise of:

 - [Avoid zero values](#avoid-zero-values)
 - [Storage packing](#storage-packing)
 - [Use constants or immutables for read-only variables](#constants-and-immutables)
 ### Avoid Zero Values

-[In the previous section](#deciphering-sstore), we learnt that updating storage from zero to a non-zero value costs a whopping 22,100 gas.
+In the previous section on [SSTORE](#sstore), we learnt that updating storage from zero to a non-zero value costs a whopping 22,100 gas.
 However, this also extends to all [value types](https://docs.soliditylang.org/en/latest/types.html#value-types) and not just (un)signed integers.
 The "zero" value is more commonly referred to as the default value.
 For instance, the "zero" value for the `bool` type is `false`, and for the `address` type, it is `address(0)`.

 A good example for implementing this optimization is for the reentrancy check modifier.